A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

 \subsection{Results}

 Figures \ref{fig:all_coverage_levels} and \ref{fig:coverage_ensemble} highlight our main results.
-Through these plots we can directly assess the \emph{conservativeness} at a given confidence level and simulation budget.
-The figures should be interpreted as follows: a \emph{perfectly calibrated} posterior has an empirical expected coverage probability equal to the nominal expected coverage probability.
+Through these plots, we can directly assess whether a posterior estimator is conservative at a given confidence level and simulation budget.
+The figures should be interpreted as follows: a perfectly calibrated posterior has an expected coverage probability equal to the credibility level.
 Plotting this relation produces a diagonal line.
-Conservative estimators on the other hand produce curves \emph{above} the diagonal and overconfident models underneath.
-The plots highlight an unsettling observation: {\bfseries all} benchmarked approaches produce non-conservative posterior approximations.
+Conservative estimators on the other hand produce curves above the diagonal and overconfident models underneath.
+The plots highlight an unsettling observation: {\bfseries all benchmarked approaches produce non-conservative posterior approximations on at least one problem setting}.
 In general, this pathology is especially prominent in non-amortized approaches with a small simulation budget; a regime they have been specifically designed for.
-A large simulation budget does not guarantee conservativeness either.
+A large simulation budget does not guarantee that a posterior estimator is conservative either.
+More importantly, as the reliability of the approximations computed through sequential approaches cannot practically be determined, it leaves practitioners uncertain about the reliability of their approximations.
+To complement this analysis, an evaluation of the predictive performance of the approximate posteriors is provided in Appendix \ref{appendix:performance}.
+We observe that, on most benchmark/method pairs, the predictive performance increases with the simulation budget.
+However, this is not the case for \textsc{snre} applied to MG1 which explains the strange behaviour of the coverage curves.

-In sequential approaches, this behaviour could be explained by the alternating exploitation and simulation phase.
-One potential failure mode is that a non-conservative posterior approximation at a previous iteration forces the next simulation phase to not produce observables that should be associated with a higher posterior density, causing the estimator to increase its non-conservativeness at each iteration.
+In sequential approaches, overconfidence could be explained by the alternating simulation and exploitation phases.
+One potential failure mode is that a non-conservative posterior approximation at a previous iteration forces the subsequent simulation phases to not produce observables that should in fact be associated with a higher posterior density, causing the posterior estimator to increase its overconfidence at each iteration.